blackb6a/blackb6a-ctf-2023-challenges/16-red-scarf/README.md

 https://www.youtube.com/watch?v=eV9a5oUCbZQ

 > What if I could go back to the moment when we first met
 > Stop the rain, the time, mistakes we’ve made

+Sometimes you may need to reincarnate endlessly to save your beloved ones, and perhaps it may be futile after all...

 ## Notes

-Both Chinese and English description shares the same melody, which is first line of the chorus.
+Both quoted Chinese and English description shares the same melody, which is first line of the chorus.

 ## Flag